top of page

 Carvoeiro is a delightful fisherman's haven that has become a well-known islander paradise.
 However, looking at the city's current expansion, it has still maintained most parts of it, which looks typical.

-This activity is still practised and present in Carvoeiro, and you will find fishermen working in the harbour, which is different from what you will find in large modern establishments nowadays.
+This activity is still practised and present in Carvoeiro, and you will find fishermen working in the sea side, which is different from what you will find in large modern establishments nowadays.
 It is also worth mentioning the marvellous cliffs and the significant number of beautiful beaches in the town.

 Must-Visit Spots